floiolaf/chilipeppr-widget-eagle-pickandplace/README.md

-# com-chilipeppr-widget-template
+# com-chilipeppr-widget-plugandplay
-This example widget gives you a framework for creating your own widget.
-Please change this description once you fork this template and create your own widget.
+This widget it's a part of eagle import and can place components on your milled PCB.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Template
+## ChiliPeppr Widget / Plug&Play

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does